White House releases report on Native American voting rights | Politics

 A surge in voter turnout among tribal members in Arizona, for example, helped lead Joe Biden to victory in the state that had not supported a Democrat in a White House contest since 1996.

-The Biden administration's report comes a year after he issued an executive order promoting voting rights and establishing a steering committee to look into particular barriers to voting in Indigenous communities.
+The Biden administration's report comes a year after he issued an executive order promoting voting rights and establishing a steering committee to look at particular barriers to voting in Indigenous communities.

 Those include state laws and local practices that disenfranchise Indigenous voters, unequal access to early voting and reliance on a mail system that is unreliable, the report stated.